emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 .. js:function:: FS.lchown(path, uid, gid)

-	Identical to Identical to :ref:`FS.chown`.
+	Identical to Identical to :js:func:`FS.chown`.
 However, if path is a symbolic link then the properties will be set on the link itself, not the file that it links to.

 	:param string path: Path of the target file.
 	:param int uid: **HamishW**.